kyang18/Pandas-Trends-in-Heroes-of-Pymoli/README.md

-Three Observable Trends in Heroes of Pymoli
+Three Trends in Heroes of Pymoli

 1.Male has the greatest percentage among all players.
 3.Male has the fewest average purchase price among all genders.